cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Desired Properties

 - Permissionless
-- Fault containment: An interchain account must follow rules of its host chain, even in times of Byzantine behavior by the controller chain (the chain that manages the account)
-- Sending and receiving transactions will be processed in an ordered channel where packets are delivered exactly in the order in which they were sent
+- The ordering of transactions sent to an interchain account on a host chain must be maintained.
+Transactions should be executed by an interchain account in the order in which they are sent by the controller chain
 - If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel
 - Each interchain account is owned by a single account on the controller chain.
 Only the owner account on the controller chain is authorized to control the interchain account
+- The controller chain must store the account address of the interchain account on the host chain

 ## Technical Specification